wennycooper/tcpServer/README.md

 * This program can be worked with another BluetoothChat project

 # Installation & Run
-* You must have a ROS package, for example "beginner_tutorial"
+* You must have a ROS package, for example "beginner_tutorials"
 * Put the source code under your [package_directory]/src
 * Modify the CMakeLists.txt